vorburger/vorburger-dotfiles-bin-etc/container/git-server/README.md

     kex_exchange_identification: read: Connection reset by peer
     Connection reset by ::1 port 36619
     fatal: Could not read from remote repository.

+    Please make sure you have the correct access rights and the repository exists.

 ## Background